 The discussion of the DLT problem pushes us back into the technical challenges posed in Part I. Namely how to effectively scale and query data sets at the scale needed to make important decisions.
 For Part II of the book, we will assume someone has solved these issues through sharding, compression, independent hashchains, etc.

-In a fantasy world, researchers would be able to unleash an AI on real time population health information.
+In this fantasy future world, researchers would be able to unleash an AI on real time population health information.
 Not a small outdated sample set, but real IOT source data coming directly off of fitness trackers, scales, pharmacy windows, and blood testing machines.

-As AI never gets bored endlessly searching the possible fitness landscape, maybe it finds a high predictive correlation between a certain pharmaceutical and positive or negative DNA expression.
+As AI never gets bored endlessly searching possible fitness landscapes, maybe it can find a high predictive correlation between a certain pharmaceutical and positive or negative DNA expression.

-With current state database paradigm, such a task is near impossible as researchers cannot query siloed databases they either do not have access to, or cannot search effectively as each silo is structured in slightly different way.
+With our current database paradigm, such a task is near impossible as researchers cannot effectively query each siloed database.
+They either do not have access, or cannot search effectively across each data silo as each one is structured in slightly different way.
 Sure, tools like Splunk exist that drastically increase the speed and efficiency at which big data can but processed and analyzed, but this belies the larger point.
-As data needs to come from somewhere, which future do we want to live in?
+As data is ultimately generated by humans, which future do we want to live in?

-The one where we give our FAANG gods complete dominion over our every waking moment.
+The one where we give our FAANG overlords complete dominion over our every waking moment.

 Or the one with data sovereignty, where we make damn sure our data is at minimum encrypted, then starting from default privacy, we (or our AI powered data brokers) negotiate to ensure we are fairly compensated for our contributions to the means of production.

 Taking the high road of course meets the rubber of crony capitalism.
 When a business model is entirely predicted on monetizing a free resource, how do you expect incumbent institutions to willingly change?